jmettraux/aac_magic/src/spells.md

 All the creatures touched by the pole gain 1d3 + skill HPs.

 The pole does stabilize a Mortally Wounded creature.

+## White Hand

+* **Casting Time:** main action
+* **Range:** touch (touch)
+* **Diameter:** -
+* **Duration:** 1 rnd
+* **Prolong:** 1 WP, 1 rnd

+The weaver shows their hand and the white thread they've just weaved flashes in their palm.

+Creatures in front of the hand are blinded (unless they looked the other direction or had their eyes closed).
+Blinded creatures have -2 AC to their AC and -2 to their hit and skill rolls while blind.
+As an On Turn Action, they may shake off their blindness with a successful evasion roll.

+Cannot prolong.

 ## White Pole